Jill Biden hears from Navajo women on needs, priorities - WTMJ

 Dottie Lizer, wife of Navajo Nation Vice President Myron Lizer, listed a range of issues she and Nez have been working on, including education and financial literacy, and efforts to protect Navajo children and families, cultural teachings and the tribe’s language.

+“It is an honor to support and work with a spiritual woman leader who shares the values of harmony, faith and compassion with each of us,” said Dottie Lizer.

+President Jonathan Nez later noted that the Navajo word for compassion, “jooba’ii” sounds a lot like “Joe Biden.”

-She and Nez were among a group of women who met with Biden at the library of the Navajo Nation museum in the tribal capital of Window Rock.
-The women wore traditional crushed velvet or ribbon skirts, moccasins and jewelry made of silver and turquois, one of four stones sacred to the the tribe.
-Some wore their hair in traditional buns.
+Dottie Lizer and Phefelia Nez were among a group of women who met with Biden at the library of the Navajo Nation Museum in Window Rock.
+The women wore traditional crushed velvet or ribbon skirts, moccasins and jewelry made of silver and turquoise, stones sacred to the the tribe.
+Some wore their hair in traditional buns tied with yarn.

 Others spoke about violence against women and said more resources are needed for victims.
 Outside, some residents who lined the streets along Biden’s route to the tribal government center held photos of Indigenous women who have disappeared or been killed.